DVidal1205/obsidian-vault/D&D/Game Information/Sessions/Session 011.md

 ### Session 011 Overarching Schedule (H-15 to H-30)
 **Days 15 - 20**
-- Vouhi invite from Lysander to an upcoming event for the E3C (Esteemed Culinary College Chefs) exposition on H-22.
+- Vouhi invite from Lysander to an upcoming event for the E3C (Esteemed Culinary College Chefs) exposition on H-22, preliminary meeting H-19.
 - Claude notices the mysterious fey plant in his bag
 - Taxidus letter of absence
 **Days 21-25**